Close

 We commit to employing and supporting the career development of people with disabilities.
 To do this, we:

-We’re proud to announce that Nest has been accredited as a disability confident leader, which is the highest level of the Disability Confident scheme.
+Nest is a disability confident leader, which is the highest level of the Disability Confident scheme.
 Disability Confident is a government scheme which supports employers to make the most of the talents that individuals with disabilities can bring to the workplace.
 It encourages organisations to challenge attitudes towards disability, increases understanding of disability across organisations, and removes barriers for people with disabilities and long-term conditions.
-It’s aim is to ensure that people with disabilities are given opportunities to fulfil their potential.
+Its aim is to ensure that people with disabilities are given opportunities to fulfil their potential.

 Here are some of the steps that we’ve taken:

-In April 2023 we joined the Business Disability Forum (BDF) as part of our goal to become a more disability inclusive organisation.
+Nest is a member of Business Disability Forum (BDF) ensure we remain disability inclusive organisation.
 BDF provides a wealth of resources, information and advice for managers, human resources and employee network chairs to ensure staff with disabilities or underlying conditions are supported at work.

 Our commitment to our LGBTQ+ colleagues goes beyond support for Pride and LGBT+ history month .
 We encourage our people to be respectful of all sexual orientations and gender identities.